IseTheSal/WebProject/README.md

 # GAMESTOP
->The system allows you to buy games from a digital online store.
-Works like a regular store with a well-thought UI / UX.
+>The system allows clients buy games from a digital online-store.
+Works like a regular store with a well-thought UI/UX.
 >Customers can make purchases, use various coupons, edit their cart.
 Upon successful payment receive a gamecode to the gmail specified during registration.

 ## Roles & commands